I was born with my twin brother – we were 3 minutes apart, and I was the youngest.

-To be a traditional Cornish family, means that girls generally don’t have a purpose unless (in my opinion) it seems that they are born first into the family.
-My grandmother on my mum’s side felt all girls should be drowned at birth and on my dad’s side, very clearly had her favorites – therefore I was unloved by both grandmothers in favour for my brother and cousins throughout my childhood.
+To be a traditional Cornish family, means that girls generally don’t have a purpose unless (in my opinion) that they are born first in the family.
+My grandmother on my mum’s side felt all girls should be drowned at birth, and on my dad’s side very clearly had her favorites – therefore I was unloved by both grandmothers in favour of my brother and cousins throughout my childhood.

 I had a lot of health issues growing up due to not getting the nutrients needed when inside my mum.
 I weighed 3 lbs and was in the special baby care unit for a while.

 The memories of my dad were that he never interacted with me – ever.
 When we were young he was only interested in sport and drinking with his friends.

 As we got older, my dad would take my brother to football and cricket practice and I was dragged around on the weekends to “go watch and support him.”

 I worked out very quickly that the only way my dad would come to “watch me” was if I did the same sports as my brother.
 Therefore, when my brother asked to do swimming – I immediately wanted to do the same.
 That way at the swim meets, I prayed that he would cheer for me.
 The one time I heard him cheering, I was so happy – until I was disqualified and the shame I felt from the look I received, I have never forgotten.